livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 metadataPlugins: path.resolve('./plugins/metadata')
 ```

 2. Activate the custom plugin in the `contentType` config.
-Attention, if there are `metadataGroups` defined in the contentType, you also have to add `bp-slug` to a group, otherwise you can't see it in the editor later.
+Attention: If there are `metadataGroups` defined in the contentType, you also have to add `bp-slug` to a group, otherwise you won't see it in the editor later.

 ```js
 module.exports = {